AustenLamacraft/Theories-of-Quantum-Matter/docs/_drafts/Problems3.md

 Chevy's wavefunction.
 Polaron residue

+## Normal modes for the oscillator on a string.

 ## Price's Inequality

+## Verify Price Inequality for Elastic Chain

 ## Density Response of a Fermi Gas

-## Normal modes for the oscillator on a string.

-## Compressibility sum rule from perturbation theory

-## Scattering of a particle from density fluctuations (Nozieres Pines discussion)
+## Compressibility Sum Rule From Perturbation Theory

+## Inelastic scattering of light

+## Feynman--Bijl for Quantum Hall